jgms/eliane/README.md

 After exploring a little (tons to learn still, though) the Web Audio API, and seeing that I could implement all (at least at first glance) my usual sound design techniques, I said: why not leave the sound design entirely in the hands of JavaScript and build a simple language on top of it to sequence everything? so, here we are.

+**Late 2024 update:** the "at least at first glance" from the paragraph above turned out for the worst as I delved deeper into the Web Audio API, I started developing really simple things that for some reasons behave differently on different browsers, some stuff even not working at all, at first I thought that I was doing something in the wrong way, but they were really **very simple things**, so after a lot of research and tests, I found out that it was a thing related to browser performance (in the case of sound synthesis issues) and the resources consumed by the sequencer (in the case of timing issues, this being **completely my fault**).
+I must confess I lost the drive, and after thinking about possible solutions (I even thought about using [SuperCollider](https://supercollider.github.io/) as the sound engine, an idea that still rings in my ears from time to time), and some real life stuff getting in the way, I kind of abandoned the project.

+**Summer 2025 update:** after receiving a lot of requests for code examples, I began writing silly scripts using the example instruments and suddendly, I was hooked, I was writing music in *éliane* all the time and using its limitations as creative opportunities, so I decided to make said scripts [available for anyone](https://github.com/jgms/construye-un-castillo) that wishes to start experimenting with *éliane*, and added two of the most requested features: sampling and random numbers.

-Although I made *éliane* to address my very own creative needs, I decided to make it available online and open source the code in order to use it to teach the basics of programming to my youngest students, and in case it can be of use to anyone.
+Although I made *éliane* to address **my very own creative needs**, I decided to make it available online and open source the code in order to use it to teach the basics of programming to my youngest students, and in case it can be of use to anyone.
 So feel free to download and modify/expand/make it your own.
 If you find any error (you know how this goes), feel free to get in touch at *joaquinmendozasebastian (at) gmail.com*.

 ## the syntax

 *éliane*'s syntax is as simple as it gets, it only has **variables**, **function calls** and 5 keywords: **pulse**, **wait**, **repeat**, **if** and **else**.
 As I said above, it is heavily inspired by [Sonic Pi](https://sonic-pi.net/)'s, but simpler.
 There are a several things missing: complex/compound conditions/operations and my very much beloved ternary orperator, but I plan to implement them in the not so distant future.
 I'd also love to add syntax highlighting at some point.

-Before we continue, it's important to clarify what *éliane* is not: it is not a fully fledged programming language (I don't really know if that's even within my reach), it is just a way to sequence the calling of functions, changing their parameters and declaring global variables along the way, using a very simple syntax.
-One of the reasons I'm open sourcing this, is because I know the technical wizards out there can take this humble effort waaaaay further.
+Before we continue, it's important to clarify what *éliane* is not: it **is not a fully fledged programming language** (I don't really know if that's even within my reach), it is just a way to sequence the calling of functions, changing their parameters and declaring global variables along the way, using a very simple syntax.
 With that out of the way, let's us explain *éliane*'s features one by one.

 ### variables